-Learning outcomes Assessment criteria Evidence type Portfolio reference Date 1 Interpret the given information relating to the work and 1.1 Interpret and extract information from plans, drawings, specifications, method statements, risk assessments, schedules and manufacturers' information. resources when utilising provision of fall protection 1.2 Comply with information and/or instructions derived from risk assessments and method statement. systems and/or equipment 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+Lea arning outcomes Assessment criteria Evidence type Portfolio reference Date 1 Interpret the given information relating to the work and 1.1 Interpret and extract information from plans, drawings, specifications, method statements, risk assessments, schedules and manufacturers' information. resources when utilising provision of fall protection 1.2 Comply with information and/or instructions derived from risk assessments and method statement. systems and/or equipment 1.3 State the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, method statements, risk assessments, schedules, manufacturers' information, regulations and official guidance associated with the provision of fall protection systems.

-Lea nrning outcomes Asses sment criteria Evidence type Portfolio reference Date 2 Know how to comply with 2.1 Describe their responsibilities under current legislation and official guidance whilst working: equipment • in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+Lea rning outcomes Asses ssment criteria Evidence type Portfolio reference Date 2 Know how to comply with 2.1 Describe their responsibilities under current legislation and official guidance whilst working: relevant legislation and official guidance when utilising provision of fall protection systems and/or equipment in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative 2.3 State what the accident reporting procedures are and who is responsible for making reports.
 3 Avoid risk by maintaining safe working practices when utilising provision of fall protection systems and/or equipment 3.1 Use personal protective equipment (PPE) and access equipment safely to carry out the activity in accordance with legislation and organisational requirements when utilising provision of fall protection systems and/or equipment.
 3.2 Explain why, when and how personal protective equipment (PPE) should be used, relating to utilising provision of fall protection systems and/or equipment, and the types, purpose and limitations of each type.
 3.3 State how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.

-Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 4 Select the required quantity and quality of resources for the methods of work to utilise provision of fall protection systems and/or equipment 4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: collective protective equipment full body harness lanyard with and without shock absorber associated hooks, rings and buckles tools and equipment.
-4.2 Select resources associated with own work in relation to materials and components, tools and equipment.
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 4 Select the required quantity and quality of resources for the methods of work to utilise provision of fall protection systems and/or 4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: collective protective equipment full body harness lanyard with and without shock absorber associated hooks, rings and buckles equipment 4.2 4.3 4.4 4.2 tools and equipment.
+Select resources associated with own work in relation to materials and components, tools and equipment.
 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
 4.4 Outline potential hazards associated with the resources and method of work.
 4.5 Describe how to calculate quantity associated with the method/procedure to utilise provision of fall protection systems.